jdlafferty/gcp_nwave/ReadMe.md

 # start
-To run the project locally, run `python experiment.py -- row [test number]`, and all the results will be stored in the result folder.
+To run the project locally, run `python experiment.py --row [test number] --processor [CPU/GPU] `, and all the results will be stored in the result folder.

 To run the project on gcloud, these are the steps to start and stop an instance on GCP: